VishruthRG/Zendesk_Coding_Challenge2021/README.md

 ```
 python -m test_file <ticket ID>
 ```
-Please note that this command takes an argument with one ticket ID for testing purpose.
-Running this command with no command line arguments or more than one command line argument will throw an error.
+Please note that this command takes an argument with one or more ticket IDs separated by commas for testing purpose.
+Running this command with no command line arguments will throw an error.

 ## Testing on other accounts
 To test the project code for other accounts, i.e, view ticket data for other accounts, the following steps have to be done